alexdelprete/HA-NeoPool-MQTT/README.md

 2. The integration is currently based on latest dev release of Tasmota, because of recent modification requested to @curzon01 that he quickly implemented in [#19857](https://github.com/arendst/Tasmota/pull/19857), and has already been merged.
 Next stable release (after v13.2.0, current stable version) should contain #19857.
 I will update notes to specify the stable min. version once known.
 3. From Tasmota console, run these commands to optimize the device configuration:

-    _This sets the SENSOR topic update frequency to 20s and sets the Retain flag so that HA entities are immediately available_
+    _This sets Retain flag for telemetry topic so that HA entities are immediately available_
     ```console
-    BackLog TelePeriod 20; SensorRetain 1;
+    SensorRetain 1
     ```
     _This ensures that Tasmota %topic% is set to `SmartPool` so you don't have to change all the topics in the package file_
     ```console
-    BackLog SetOption4 1; Topic SmartPool;
+    Topic SmartPool
     ```
-    _This rule keeps the Sugar Valley device clock in sync with Tasmota's device clock_
+    _This rule keeps the Sugar Valley device clock in sync with Tasmota's device clock_ and set NeoPool auto SENSOR topic update and with 5 sec delay for often changed (measured) values
     ```console
     Rule1
       ON Time#Initialized DO NPTime 0 ENDON
       ON Time#Set DO NPTime 0 ENDON
+      ON System#Init NPTeleperiod 5 ENDON
     Backlog Rule1 4;Rule1 1
     ```
 4. Home Assistant MQTT integration properly configured and working